 - Heron’s Formula

-In general, the term “area of a triangle” is defined as the region occupied inside the boundary of a flat object or figure.
+In general, the term “area” is defined as the region occupied inside the boundary of a flat object or figure.
 The measurement is done in square units with the standard unit being square meters (m2).
 For the computation of area, there are pre-defined formulas for squares, rectangles, circle, triangles, etc.

 In this article, we will learn the area of triangle formulas for different types of triangles, along with some example problems.